apache/predictionio/docs/manual/source/templates/similarproduct/how-to.html.md

 limitations under the License.
 -->

----
-title: How-To  (Similar Product)
----

 Here are the pages that show you how you can customize the Similar Product engine template.

 - [Multiple Events and Multiple Algorithms](/templates/similarproduct/multi-events-multi-algos)